 Competent use of customer segmentation will also help you target your paid advertising more efficiently, especially when used together with the large amounts of data you can access through platforms like Facebook.
 Facebook displays ads dynamically based on several factors from the customer’s age, gender, and location all the way down to their browsing history.
 If you have a great understanding of your customer segments, you can create the perfect ads to use with Facebook’s high-level targeting capabilities — ads guaranteed to speak to the customer on a personal level.

-Understanding and Creating Your Customer Segments
+Understanding and Creating Your Customer Segmentation Strategy

 For example, an apparel store could benefit from geographical segmentation because this would enable them to target customers living in different climates with marketing focused on different types of clothing.
 The business could send different email promotions on winter clothing to customers in Florida versus customers in Alaska.
 Floridian customers could receive discounts on light sweaters and cardigans, while at the same time, Alaskan customers would be offered discounts on snow jackets.

 Our hypothetical apparel retailer could also use geographical segmentation to offer different products to customers based on regional styles, or use age demographics to target younger customers with different styles than customers over 65.
 In both these cases, the customer segments represent different types of customers likely to have differing interests in clothing.
 This is a great way of building customer loyalty in retail loyalty programs.

-The Relationship between Customer Segmentation and Loyalty
+The Relationship Between Customer Segmentation and Loyalty Program

 The last thing a customer wants is to feel like they’re “just a number” to your business.
 Segmentation helps you create a personalized approach that makes customers feel like you understand them.
 This in turn makes them feel valued, in part because you “know” them well enough to send relevant promotions that don’t waste their time.
 Segmentation based on customer loyalty helps enrich a loyalty program.

-Another benefit of customer segmentation is a bit of a crossover between marketing and retention: by understanding your customers and their interests, you can introduce services and perks better-suited to your customers than any similar services offered by your competitors.
+Another benefit of customer segmentation is a bit of a crossover between marketing and retention: by understanding your customers and their interests, you can introduce services and perks better suited to your customers than any similar services offered by your competitors.
 These can include everything from shipping options to loyalty programs and more.
 If you can meet a customer segment’s needs exactly, the decision to shop from you instead of your competition will feel like a no-brainer.

 Good use of customer segmentation will also give you useful data that can help you structure your loyalty program.
 Segments can inform your decisions as to where to place loyalty tiers, e.g. how much a customer needs to spend to become a VIP.
 This way, you can ensure customers are moving up through the tiers at the pace you prefer.